EFForg/sas/jekyll-blog/_posts/2014-06-28-new-scorecard-rates-your-representative-stands-on-nsa-spying.markdown

 layout: post
 title:  "New Scorecard Rates How Your Representative Stands on NSA Spying"
 date:   2014-06-28 07:40:00
+summary: FreedomWorks has joined with groups across the political spectrum to bring you a scorecard that tracks your representative’s voting and co-sponsorship history on NSA reform bills.
 ---

  <h3>Originally published on <a href="http://www.freedomworks.org/content/new-scorecard-see-how-your-representative-stands-nsa-spying">FreedomWorks.org</a></h3>